Kate LaForge

 Mental Health + Tech

 When people are struggling, who do they turn to and what gets in the way?
-I study how individuals experiencing suicidality and emotional distress navigate care systems and technologies, with a focus on young adults, LGBTQ+ populations, and Veterans.
+I study how individuals experiencing suicidality and emotional distress navigate care systems and technologies,.

 Methods